spryker/spryker-docs/docs/marketplace/user/features/202106.0/marketplace-product-feature-overview.md

 ## Merchant products in the Back Office
 Before new merchant products become visible on the Storefront, they must be activated <!---LINK--> in the Back Office.

-A Marketplace Administrator can filter the products belonging to certain merchants in the Back Office.
+A Marketplace administrator can filter the products belonging to certain merchants in the Back Office.

 ![merchants-switcher-on-products](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Features/Marketplace+product/filter-merchant-productsby-merchant-back-office.gif)